 Here’s one of Twitter’s unwritten rules: Don’t talk about yourself too much.
 Sometimes, too much monologue about your business and what you do can be already be considered as spam to others.

-Not only that, it turns off most of your followers and the next thing you know, they’ve already hit the “unfollow” button.
-Try to put yourself in your audience shoes before sending out a tweet.
+Not only that, but it also turns off most of your followers and the next thing you know, they’ve already hit the “unfollow” button.
+Try to put yourself in your audience’s shoes before sending out a tweet.
 Is it something fun, helpful, or will people get an incentive?

 According to the Union Metrics, tweets that include a photo or a video receive more engagement.
 There’s no doubt about it ‒ putting multimedia in your feed makes it more eye-catching and interesting to your audience.

 Also, take note that you need to be mindful of the exact social media channel image sizes when you’re thinking of incorporating multimedia to your tweet so it looks attractive.
-Having an image that fits the channel could be a deal breaker on engaging your followers.
+Having an image that fits the channel could be a deal-breaker in engaging your followers.